コンテンツにスキップ

 Enoshima Aquarium

-The Enoshima Aquarium is located about a 3-minute walk from Katase-Enoshima Station on the Odakyu Line, right in front of Katase Kaigan Nishihama, a famous swimming beach.
+The Enoshima Aquarium is located just a 3-minute walk from Katase-Enoshima Station on the Odakyu Line, right in front of Nishihama Beach, a famous swimming beach.
 It opened in July 1954 and has a long history of 67 years.

-Originally called Enoshima Aquarium, it was renovated in 2004 and its name was changed to "Shin-Enoshima Aquarium."
-The building has two floors above ground and one below, and displays dolphins, penguins, sea lions, many colorful fish that live in the Pacific Ocean, fantastical jellyfish, and creatures that live in the deep sea.
+Originally called Enoshima Aquarium, it was renovated in 2004 and renamed "Shin-Enoshima Aquarium."
+The building has two floors above ground and one below ground, and displays dolphins, penguins, sea lions, many colorful fish that live in the Pacific Ocean, fantastical jellyfish, and even creatures that live in the deep sea.

-One of the most distinctive features of the Enoshima Aquarium is the exhibit on Sagami Bay, which can be found as soon as you enter.
-The exhibit introduces the creatures of Sagami Bay, which spreads out before your eyes, at each depth, and their characteristics and the creatures that live there, allowing you to learn more about what kind of place Sagami Bay is.
-In addition, the Large Sagami Bay Aquarium, which houses all the fish that live in Sagami Bay, has so many fish swimming leisurely that you'll want to watch them forever.
+One of the most distinctive features of the Enoshima Aquarium is the exhibit about Sagami Bay, which can be found immediately upon entering.
+The creatures of Sagami Bay, which spreads out before your eyes, are introduced at each depth, along with their characteristics and the creatures that live there, allowing you to learn more about what kind of place Sagami Bay is.
+In addition, the large Sagami Bay tank, which houses all the fish that live in Sagami Bay, is filled with so many fish swimming leisurely that you'll want to watch them forever.

-The second feature is that there are many materials on the research of Emperor Showa and the former Emperor, including materials on Emperor Showa's research on Sagami Bay creatures and the former Emperor's research on gobies.
+The second feature is the many exhibits of materials related to the research of Emperor Showa and the former Emperor, including materials related to Emperor Showa's research on Sagami Bay creatures and the former Emperor's research on gobies.

 This aquarium offers both fun and educational experiences, with dolphin and sea lion shows, fish feeding, and craft workshops.